ein3108/partyCop/README.md

+*
-*Akshay, please read this and follow the instructions to execute*
+please read this and follow the instructions to execute*

 1. I'm assuming that you do have not `node.js` installed.
 If this is the case, please install it as well as its legacy code (to prevent the possible conflicts that could arise from the packages that I'm using) as follows:
   ```